uhd-urz/elAPI/ARCHITECTURE.md

 third-party library [Dynaconf](https://dynaconf.com/) to search and parse user configuration from YAML files.
-`configuration` layer also provides validators for certain configuration key-value pairs found within the configuration file. `configuration` layer also offers configuration overloading–with which any configuration value defined in a file can be overwritten on the CLI itself (this CLI option is called `--OC` or `--override-config`).
+`configuration` layer also provides validators for certain configuration key-value pairs found within the configuration file. `configuration` layer also offers configuration overloading — with which any configuration value defined in a file can be overwritten on the CLI itself (this CLI option is called `--OC` or `--override-config`).
 To make this possible, `configuration` layer implements a dataclass `ConfigHistory` to store Dynaconf-parsed configuration, a `InspectConfigHistory` class to allow history inspection, and finally a special configuration value container `MinimalActiveConfiguration` that stores original and overridden configuration values.